 Cross-listed: BU 214 Professional and Technical Writing

-Prerequisite(s): One of ENG 100 Literature and Composition I, ENG 101 Literature and Composition II, or ENG 110 Introduction to Poetry.
+Prerequisite(s): One of ENG 100 Literature and Composition I or ENG 101 Literature and Composition II.

 COMM 303 Recording Arts II (3)